yiisoft/yii2-queue/docs/guide/worker.md

 * * * * * /usr/bin/php /var/www/my_project/yii queue/run
 ```

-In this case cron will start the command every munute.
+In this case cron will start the command every minute.

 `queue/run` command is supported by [File], [Db], [Redis], [Beanstalk], [Gearman] drivers.
 For additional options see driver guide.